Sikh Empire: Geography

 The Sikh Empire spanned a total of over 200,000 sqmi at its zenith.
 Another more conservative estimate puts its total surface area during its zenith at 100,436 sq mi (260,124 km sq).
+Jean-Marie Lafont states that the empire comprised a territory of 390,000 square kilometres.

 The following modern-day political divisions made up the historical Sikh Empire: